Alextopher/autoperm/README.md

 $ autoperm a b -- b a
 [->+<]<[->+<]>>[-<<+>>]<

+$ autoperm
-$ autoperm a b c -- c a b [->+<]<[->+<]<[->+<]>>>[-<<<+>>>]<
+a b c -- c a b
+[->+<]<[->+<]<[->+<]>>>[-<<<+>>>]<

-$ autoperm a -- a a a a [->>>>+<<<<]>>>>[-<+<+<+<+>>>>]<
+a -- a a a a
+[->>>>+<<<<]>>>>[-<+<+<+<+>>>>]<

-$ autoperm a b c d -- d c a b [->+<]<<[->>+<<]>[-<+>]<<[->>+<<]>>>>[-<<<<+>>>>]<
+a b c d -- d c a b [->+<]<<[->>+<<]>[-<+>]<<[->>+<<]>>>>[-<<<<+>>>>]<

-$ autoperm a b c -- c
+a b c -- c
 <<[-]>[-]>[-<<+>>]<<

-$ autoperm a b c d e f -- c d d f e e b
+a b c d e f -- c d d f e e b
 <<<<<[-]>[->>>>>+<<<<<]>[-<<+>>]>[-<+<+>>]>>[-<<+>>]<[->>>+<<<]>>>[-<<+<+>>>]<

 ```

 ## Constraints